The Best Balance Transfer Credit Cards of 2022

 What's worse, you could be charged the new interest rate retroactively on the remaining balance.
 That alone could ruin any progress that you've made.

 4. Keep the Card Open

 Closing a credit card can hurt your credit score temporarily.
-Once you've paid off the transferred balance, considering keeping it open if it doesn't have an annual fee.
+Once you've paid off the transferred balance, consider keeping it open if it doesn't have an annual fee.

 Consolidating your debt makes paying it off easier, but don’t fall for the myth that transferring your balance is the same as repaying it.